In Handy

 Director: Oleksandr Dovzhenko

-Likely the most famous Ukrainian film, "Earth," is set in a village during the first years of the forced collectivization of the 1920s, when Soviet authorities tore away the private property of Ukrainian farmers to create collective farm communes.
+Earth, likely the most famous Ukrainian film, is set in a village during the first years of the forced collectivization of the 1920s, when Soviet authorities tore away the private property of Ukrainian farmers to create collective farm communes.
 Dovzhenko depicts the conflict between the Soviets and farmers and the Ukrainian people's sacred connection to their land and nature.

-This silent film is recognized as a world cinema masterpiece and praised by renowned filmmakers like Martin Scorcese and film historians.
-"Earth" was named one of the twelve greatest films ever made at the 1958 Brussels World's Fair.
+This silent film is recognized as a world cinema masterpiece and praised by renowned filmmakers like Martin Scorsese and film historians.
+Earth was named one of the twelve greatest films ever made at the 1958 Brussels World's Fair.
 The movie is included in educational programs of prestigious colleges, like Harvard Film School, for its artistic value and contribution to the craft of filmmaking.

 Where to watch: Takflix, Klassiki, Internet Archive